someengineering/fixinventory/docs/source/setup.rst

 You install ckmetrics via python pip directly from our git repository.
 Please make sure you have git installed.

-If not already done in the :ref:`ckcore` section, you need to install :ref:`cklib` as dependency to :ref:`ckmetrics` as well.
+If not already done in the :ref:`setup-ckcore` section, you need to install :ref:`cklib` as dependency to :ref:`setup-ckmetrics` as well.

 .. code-block:: bash
     :caption: Install cklib und ckmetrics